-(11) LEGACY BUILDING means (A) a build ding constructed before January 1, 1971meeting the following criteria remains; and (i) a minimum of 75% of each original street-facing facade (ii) the floor area of the structure has not increased by more than: less; (or) (aa) 150 percent if the increase is 5,000 square feet or

-(bb) increased by more than 100 percent if the increase is

-Or

-(A) buildings located at:

-(i) 1311 S. Ervay Street.

-(ii) 1703 S Ervay Street.

-(iii) 1711 S Ervay Street, and 1111 S. Lamar Street.
+(3.111) LEGACY BUILDING means

+a building constructed on or before January 1, 1960.

+- (A) a building constructed on or before January 1, 1960 within Designated Legacy Building Area 1, Designated Legacy Building Area 2, or Designated Legacy Building Area 3 in Exhibit 317K; or - (B) a building constructed before January 1, 1971. - (12) MAJOR MODIFICATION means renovation, reconstruction, alteration, of any building that:
-- (12) MAJOR MODIFICATION means renovation, reconstruction, alteration, of any building with 35% (or 10,000 sf) floor area increase or greater, or story or height increase. - (13) NEW CONSTRUCTION means construction of a main structure, street, or sidewalk that did not exist as of January 1, 2020. - (14) MARQUEE SIGN means a sign attached to, applied on, or supported by a permanent canopy projecting over a pedestrian street entrance of a building, and consisting primarily of changeable panels, words, changeable messages, or characters. - (15) OWNER means the owner or owners, from time to time, of property in this district.

-- PRIMARY STREET means the following streets within the District: (16)(A) Akard Street.
-Cesar Chavez Blvd.
-(B) Corinth Street.
-(C) (D) Ervay Street.
+- (A) increases by 35 percent or 10,000 square feet, whichever is less, the floor area of the structure, or (B) increases height of the building.
+(3.213) MARQUEE SIGN means a sign attached to, applied on, or supported by a permanent canopy projecting over a pedestrian street entrance of a building, and consisting primarily of changeable panels, words, changeable messages, or characters.
+(14) NEW CONSTRUCTION means construction of a main structure, street, or sidewalk that did not exist prior to [date of passage of this ordinance].
+(415) OWNER means the owner or owners, from time to time, of property in this district.
+PRIMARY STREET means the following streets within the District: (16)(A) Akard Street.
+(B) Cesar Chavez Blvd.
+(C) Corinth Street.
+(D) Ervay Street.
 (E) Harwood Street.
-(F) Good Latimer Blvd.
-Lamar Street.
-(G) - (17) PARAGRAPH means the first division of a subsection.
+Good Latimer Blvd.
+(F) (G) Lamar Street (H) Belleview Street.
+East Griffin Street.
+(I) (J) West Griffin Street.
+(K) Sullivan Street.
+(17) PEDESTRIAN SCALE LIGHTING means lighting that emanates from a source that is no more than 14 feet above the grade of the sidewalk or an equivalent pedestrian light fixture approved by the director of transportation.
+The design and placement of both the - $(5\underline{18})$ PARAGRAPH means the first division of a subsection.
 Paragraphs are designated by arabic numerals in parentheses, e.g. "(1)."

+standards and fixtures must be approved by the director of transportation.

-- (18) PARKWAY means that portion of the street right-of-way located between the street curb and the front lot line. - (19) PROJECTED STREET CURB means the future location of the street curb consistent with the city's thoroughfare plan, as determined by the director of public works and transportation. - (20) RAR means residential adjacency review pursuant to Division 51A-4.800. - (21) RECYCLABLE MATERIALS means clothing, aluminum cans, steel cans, glass, paper, plastics, and household and industrial metals. - (22) RIDESHARE PARKING means a parking space dedicated for the short term pick up and drop off of patrons or employees of a main use. - (23) SECTION means a section of this article. - (24) SUBPARAGRAPH means the first division of a paragraph.
-Subparagraphs are designated by capital letters in parentheses, e.g. "(A)." - (25) SUBSECTION means the first division of a section.
-Subsections are designated by lower case letters in parentheses, e.g. "(a)." - (26) SUP means specific use permit. - (27) THIS DISTRICT means the entire planned development district created by Ordinance No. 20395, as amended. - (i) Unless otherwise stated, the definitions contained in Chapter 51A apply to this article.
-In the event of a conflict, this article controls. - (ii) Unless otherwise stated, all references to code divisions or sections in this article refer to divisions or sections in Chapter 51A. - (c) The provisions of Section 51A-4.702, "Planned Development (PD) District Regulations," relating to site plans, conceptual plans, and development plans do not apply to this district. - (d) Section 51A-2.101, "Interpretations," applies to this article. - (e) The following rules apply in interpreting the use regulations in this article: - (1) The absence of a symbol appearing after a listed use means that the use is permitted by right.
+- $(6\underline{19})$ PARKWAY means that portion of the street right-of-way located between the street curb and the front lot line. - (720) PROJECTED STREET CURB means the future location of the street curb consistent with the city's thoroughfare plan, as determined by the director of public works and transportation. - (821) RAR means residential adjacency review pursuant to Division 51A-4.800. - (8.122) RECYCLABLE MATERIALS means clothing, aluminum cans, steel cans, glass, paper, plastics, and household and industrial metals. - (8.223) RIDESHARE PARKING means a parking space dedicated for the short term pick up and drop off of patrons or employees of a main use. - (924) SECTION means a section of this article. - (1025) SUBPARAGRAPH means the first division of a paragraph.
+Subparagraphs are designated by capital letters in parentheses, e.g. "(A)." - (1126) SUBSECTION means the first division of a section.
+Subsections are designated by lower case letters in parentheses, e.g. "(a)." - (1227) SUP means specific use permit. - (28) TRANSPARENCY means the total area of windows and door openings or other openings, expressed as a percentage of the total facade area, excluding facade openings for garage entrances and service area access, by street frontage. - (1329) THIS DISTRICT means the entire planned development district created by Ordinance No. 20395, as amended.